yigitozgumus/Polimi_Thesis/README.md

 # Polimi Thesis
-This is the repository for the Master's thesis titled "Anomaly Detection using Generative Adversarial Networks"
+This is the repository for the Master's thesis titled "Adversarially Learned Anomaly Detection using Generative Adversarial Networks"

 ## Project Structure